Analysis of learning a flow-based generative model from limited sample complexity: Setting

 \paragraph{Network architecture} We consider the case where the denoising function $\boldsymbol{f}$ \eqref{eq:population_risk_denoising} is parametrized with a two-layer non-linear DAE with one hidden neuron, and --taking inspiration from modern practical architectures such as U-nets \cite{ronneberger2015u}-- a trainable skip connection:

 where $\varphi$ is assumed to tend to $1$ (resp. $-1$) as its argument tends to $+\infty$ (resp $-\infty$).
 Sign, tanh and erf are simple examples of such an activation function.
 The trainable parameters are therefore $c_t\in\mathbb{R},\boldsymbol{w}_t\in\mathbb{R}^d$.
-Note that \eqref{eq:DAE} is a special case of the architecture studied in \cite{cui2023high}, and differs from the very similar network considered in \cite{shah2023learning} in its slightly more general activation (\cite{shah2023learning} address the case $\varphi=\tanh$), and in its trainable --rather than fixed-- skip connection.
+Note that \eqref{eq:DAE} is a special case of the architecture studied in \cite{cui2023high}.
+It differs from the very similar network considered in \cite{shah2023learning} in that it covers a slightly broader range of activation functions (\cite{shah2023learning} address the case $\varphi=\tanh$), and in that the skip connection istrainable --rather than fixed--.
 Since we consider the case where a separate network is trained at every time step, the empirical risk \eqref{eq:empirical_risk} decouples over the time index $t$.
 The parameters $\boldsymbol{w}_t, c_t$ of the DAE \eqref{eq:DAE} should therefore minimize

 where for generality we also allowed for the presence of a $\ell_2$ regularization of strength $\lambda$.
 We remind that $\boldsymbol{x}_t^\mu=\alp(t)\boldsymbol{x}_0^\mu+\bet(t)\boldsymbol{x}_1^\mu$, with $\{\boldsymbol{x}_1^\mu\}_{\mu=1}^n$ (resp. $\{\boldsymbol{x}_0^\mu\}_{\mu=1}^n$) $n$ training samples independently drawn from the target density $\rho_1$ \eqref{eq:data_distribution} (resp. the base density $\rho_0=\mathcal{N}(0,\mathbb{I}_d)$), collected in the training set $\mathcal{D}$. \looseness=-1\\